Work or Volunteer with us

 The application process

-Application deadline: 5pm on Wednesday, 1st October
+Application deadline: 5pm on Friday 17th October

 Please email your applications to: markcarter@cabedinburgh.org.uk

-Interview dates: W/C Monday, 6th October
+Interview dates: W/C 20th October or 27th October

 Interview location: Online using Microsoft Teams